Emergency Notification Systems and Crime Alerts

 If the UNC Police Department believes that issuing a Crime Alert would compromise efforts to address the crime, the notification may be delayed until the potentially compromising situation has been addressed.

-For more information on the University’s policies and procedures in the event of an emergency, the University’s Alert Carolina System Protocols are available in their entirety.
+For more information on the University’s policies and procedures in the event of an emergency, please visit the Alert Carolina website.